insightsengineering/formatters/README.md

 1. the `matrix_form` framework provides generics for implementing ASCII rendering support for display tables

-Both of these featuresets are used in the `rtables` package.
+Both of these feature sets are used in the `rtables` package.

 ## Motivation